mohasinhossain/single-page-forum-app/readme.md

-## Real Time Single Page Forum App
+# Real Time Single Page Forum App

+## This is a complete real time single page forum app using Laravel, Vuejs, Pusher, JWT, Beautify, Markdown and so on....................